 Inspired by the South African Duggan Cronin photographic archive from the late 19th and early 20th centuries, Archival Impulse re-enacts and confronts the historically, dehuman-izing modes of portraying people of African descent.

-The exhibition featured a series of photographs that depicts the intricate ways in which the identities of Africans and African-Americans have been constructed, performed and interpreted.
+The exhibition features a series of photographs that depicts the intricate ways in which the identities of Africans and African-Americans have been constructed, performed and interpreted.
 The artist both acknowledges and questions the severe impact of colonial notions of the African “other” and race-based hierarchy by reconstructing these stereotypes in her photographs.

 Invariably, reliving the history of colonialism and slavery through portraiture may be discomforting, however censuring continues to alienate black lives.
 While on the surface Jackson’s photographs appear to simply relay a familiar story, a clos-er look reveals her subversive intentions.
 The individuals in Jackson’s photographs, unlike those in the Duggan Cronin archive, are not intentionally not placed within the background of the photograph.